-After you’ve just gotten engaged, you're inevitably going to have a lot of planning to do.
-And while it may be tempting to jump headfirst into scheduling an engagement shoot or sending out “save the dates,” remember that financial planning should be at the forefront of your conversations as a newly-engaged couple.
-Financial issues are a top cause for stress in marriages so it’s important to set some time aside to establish a strong foundation in the beginning as you strive to build financial security as a couple.
+After your exciting engagement, you're inevitably going to have a lot of planning to do.
+While it may be tempting to jump headfirst into scheduling an engagement shoot or sending out “save the dates,” remember that financial planning should be at the forefront of your conversations as a newly engaged couple.
+Financial issues are a top cause of stress in marriages, so it’s important to set some time aside to establish a strong foundation in the beginning as you strive to build financial security as a couple.

 2. Update Life Insurance Policies

 Now that you'll be starting a married future together, it's important to have legal documentation updated in the way that you both see fit.
 Maybe you have a life insurance policy through work but the amount would not adequately protect your future spouse or you don’t currently have your partner listed as the beneficiary of the policy.
 Because you potentially could be combining finances and assets, you'll want to ensure that your significant other is sufficiently covered.
 Take some time to research different life insurance options after your engagement to secure the best policy for you and your future spouse.

 Whether you and your partner have been together for years or just a few months, getting engaged is a special moment and the start of a new chapter.
 If possible, starting this next stage with a clean slate can help relieve some stress you may have about finances as you begin to prepare for wedding expenses.
 Take this time to be honest with your partner about any debts that you may have and work together to come up with a plan to try to tackle these debts as much as you can before the big day.

 Addressing credit card debt is an important step in achieving financial security because credit cards usually have extremely high interest rates and low suggested minimum payments — which can make it seem difficult to get ahead.
 There are different strategies to paying down credit card debt so look into a solution together about how to overcome this financial issue that many have.